 - Pituitary Network Association www.pituitary.org

-Before taking ISTURISA, tell your doctor about all of your medical conditions, including if you:
+Before starting ISTURISA tell your healthcare provider about all your medical conditions, including if you:

 - have or had heart problems, such as an irregular heartbeat, including a condition called prolonged QT syndrome (QT internal prolongation).
 Your healthcare provider will check the electrical signal of your heart (called an electrocardiogram) before you start taking ISTURISA, 1 week after starting ISTURISA, and as needed after that.